 One important quality Lemmings shares with Tetris is the way it rewards whatever level of engagement you care to give it.
 The early levels can be blundered through by anyone looking for a few minutes’ diversion — stories abounded of four-year-olds managing the training levels — but the later ones will challenge absolutely anyone who tackles them.
 Likewise, the level-based structure means Lemmings can be used to fill a coffee break or a long weekend, as you wish.
 This willingness to meet players on their own terms is another of the traits of gaming’s so-called “casual revolution” to come.
 It’s up to you to get off the train wherever interest and dedication dictate.

 But those aspects of the Lemmings story — and with them the game’s full historical importance — would be clearly seen only years in the future.
 In the here and now, DMA had more practical concerns.
 David Jones abandoned the clubhouse above the baby shop for much larger digs, hired more staff, and went back to the grindstone to deliver a full-fledged sequel.
-He and his colleagues didn’t, however, neglect to upgrade their lifestyles to match their new circumstances.
-The story went around that Jones had bought himself the requisite exotic sports car.
-Then, finding no roads in rural Scotland suitable for driving it as fast as he would have liked, he built himself his own race track to go along with it.
-Even the old guard of Imagine Software had never been able to dream of excess like that.
+He didn’t, however, neglect to upgrade his lifestyle to match his new circumstances, including the requisite exotic sports car.

 Meanwhile Psygnosis, now The House That Lemmings Built, also found larger offices, in Liverpool’s Brunswick Business Park, and began to cautiously indulge in a bit more excess of their own.
 Ian Hetherington was the only Imagine veteran still standing, but never mind: games on the Mersey had finally come of age thanks to a game from — of all places! — Dundee.